-The Mode sub-menu allows programming the type of transition the switch uses.
-See Figure 4-21.
+The Mode submenu allows programming the type of transition the switch uses.
+See Figure 5-25 or 5-26.

-The Clock sub-menus program the time and date, as well as daylight savings time.
-See Figure 4-22.
+The Clock submenus program the time and date, as well as daylight savings time.
+See Figure 5-27.

 Load Sequencer is a software feature, available only with LonWorks NetWork Communication Module.
 This program allows the user to send a predetermined sequence of event announcements in a timed, sequential order to turn the load off and on.
-See Figure 4-23.
+See Figure 5-28.